aitatanit/PyMSI/README.md

 AnalyzeData command used to read and save data.
 Input requires to this command is: folder path, desired m/z range (in case of blank complete m/z scale will be considered), matrix_save to save image matrix as csv file and image_plot to save ion-intensity image for each dataset.

-To save data folder name will use as file name.
+To save data, folder name will use as file name.

 #### Example 2.
 Plot complete mass spectrum and then create ion-intensity map